giz-t-hub/Syria/README.md

-# Transport in
+# Transport in Syria
-Plans, data and other documents on transport in
+Plans, data and other documents on transport in Syria

 <b>
 Community list of publications, data and other useful information on transport in  :bike::bus::train:🌳🚊
 </b><br><br>

 Have something to add or change?
-Contact: Armin.Wagner@giz.de
+Contact: armin.wagner@giz.de

 ------------------------------